-Charles Bingham - President of Standard Tool Company
+Charles Bingham - President of Wm.
+Bingham & Co.

 12219 Lake Shore Boulevard

-On returning to Cleveland, Charles courted Mary Perry (Mollie) Payne, who lived at 2121 Euclid Avenue.
+Also, in 1871, Charles began courting Mary Perry (Mollie) Payne, who lived at 2121 Euclid Avenue.
 She was born on July 9, 1854, to U.S. Senator Henry and Mary Payne.
 When Mollie was thirteen, she went off alone to live with her private tutor in Newburgh, New York.
 Her days were busy and challenging, but her nights were often too quiet.
 She missed her family and often cried herself to sleep.
-Her loneliness deepened when she journeyed the next year to Dresden, Germany to continue her private studies.
+Her loneliness deepened when she journeyed the next year to Dresden, Germany, to continue her private studies.

-The courtship of Charles and Mollie tested the patience of the two young lovers, who yielded to their parents’ counsel to wait an extra year.
+Charles and Mollie's courtship tested the patience of the two young lovers, who yielded to their parents’ counsel to wait an extra year.
 Molly was slower to come to her love for Charlie, but when she did, she “absolutely worshipped him for the very depths of her soul and heart.”
 They were engaged in February 1876 and married on June 8, 1876.
-They spent their honeymoon in Hamburg, Germany and Stockholm, Sweden.
+They spent their honeymoon in Hamburg, Germany, and Stockholm, Sweden.

 Mollie died on January 20, 1898, in West Palm Beach, Florida.
-Charles died on March 1, 1929.
+Charles died suddenly of a heart attack on March 1, 1929.
 Both were buried in Lake View Cemetery.

 Charles and Mollie had five children: Oliver Perry, born on January 1, 1878; William H. II, born on July 21, 1879; Elizabeth Beardsley (Blossom), born on September 29, 1881; Frances Payne (Bolton), born on March 29, 1885, and Henry Payne born on December 9, 1887.
 Francis Bolton went on to become a U. S. congresswoman.